Best Smart Rings UK 2026: 8 Top Picks Compared

 Do smart rings really last a week between charges?

 Most of them, yes.
-RingConn Gen 2 routinely hits 10-12 days in our testing, Samsung Galaxy Ring 6-7 days, Oura Ring 4 6-8 days, Ultrahuman Ring AIR 5-6 days.
-The Amazfit Helio is the laggard at 3-4 days, and the budget rings (COLMI, findtime) tend to sit around 5-7 days.
-Charging cases (now standard at every price point except the very cheapest) effectively quadruple usable battery life β drop the ring in the case while you shower and it never runs flat.
+RingConn Gen 2 routinely hits 10-12 days in our testing, Samsung Galaxy Ring 6-7 days, Oura Ring 4 6-8 days, Ultrahuman Ring AIR 5-6 days, and the budget rings (COLMI, Benio, findtime) tend to sit around 5-7 days — slightly less for the findtime because of its display.
+Charging cases (now standard at most price points) effectively quadruple usable battery life — drop the ring in the case while you shower and it never runs flat.

 Can I shower and swim with a smart ring?